MuseumsThings To Do

 You can book Scheepvaartmuseum tickets online here

-Alternatively, order the I Amsterdam City Card online here which includes free entrance to the Scheepvaartmuseum.
+Alternatively, order the I Amsterdam City Card online here or the GO City Amsterdam Pass which includes free entrance to the Scheepvaartmuseum.

 Scheepvaartmuseum, Kattenburgerplein 1, 1018 KK Amsterdam